johnoliver/semantic-kernel/java/README.md

        mvn -pl sdk/openai/azure-ai-openai -am install

-### Build the semantic kernel
+### Build the Semantic Kernel

 1. Clone this repository

         git clone git@github.com:microsoft/semantic-kernel.git

-2. Build the semantic kernel
+2. Build the Semantic Kernel

         cd semantic-kernel/java
         mvn install

-    - _Note: disable the integration tests if the build of the semantic kernel fails for lack of an OpenAI key_
+    - _Note: disable the integration tests if the build of fails for lack of an OpenAI key_

           mvn install -DskipITs

-## Using the semantic kernel
+## Using the Semantic Kernel

-Check the `samples` folder for examples of how to use the semantic kernel.
+Check the `../samples` folder for examples.

 ## Discord community